Cookie04CZ/GlyphRepair/README.md

 <img width="1202" height="855" alt="First document prompter" src="https://github.com/user-attachments/assets/58e57a5d-ed25-4153-b7be-278eb6088f6f" />
 <p>

 If the suggested character matches the glyph, simply press Enter to confirm it.
 GlyphRepair offers up to 4 suggestions; you may choose between them with cursor keys (+Enter) or simply click on them.
 That immediately maps them.
 In ideal case, you will have to map each character only once and then it will be auto-suggested for all other fonts.
-So most of the time, you will just keep pressing the Enter key, only ocassionally stopping to add new or special characters.
-Therefore, **try to do the initial mapping as accuarately as you can,** because mistakes may then propagate to other fonts!
+So most of the time, you will just keep pressing the Enter key, only ocassionally stopping to fill the gaps.
+The working area is designed to streamline the process: active glyph is usually right above the suggestions, so most of the time, you'll just keep gazing into the bottom-left corner and press Enter.
+Therefore, **try to do the initial mapping as accuarately as you can,** because mistakes may then propagate to other fonts!.
 Also, **you have to map all glyphs in a given font, otherwise program will be unable to repair it**.
-This is necessary due to internal limitations of the PDF format.
+This is necessary due to internal limitations of the repair method.

 Notice that GlyphRepair automatically recognizes and maps spaces (U+0020).
 If you encounter an unmapped empty glyph, it usually means it's no-break space (NBSP, U+00A0) or other special character.
 But that's rarely relevant when you copy+paste text from PDF, so you may map them to ordinary spaces (U+0020).
 Such special characters are sometimes hard to enter into the Character field.
 However, you may find their [Unicode](https://en.wikipedia.org/wiki/Unicode) encoding on various web pages.
 GlyphRepair allows to enter Unicode directly if you enable it in settings: